 What if I miss a premium payment?

 If your credit card is declined, we’ll ask you to provide us with a different one.
-Please note, we’ll keep bugging you to settle your tab, but eventually we’ll have to cancel your policy.
+Please note, we’ll keep bugging you to settle your tab, but eventually, we’ll have to cancel your policy.
 We’ll warn you first.

 Can I sign up by phone?

 Here’s an example: Your camera has been stolen.
 You bought it three years ago for $500, and today, this exact model sells at a reduced price of $350.
 Since our job is to provide you with an exact replacement, the value we will calculate is $350.

-Killer prices?
+Great prices?
 I got a quote that’s higher than my old insurer, what gives?

-use different models and data sets to set prices, and on occasion our prices will be higher than someone else’s.
+use different models and data sets to establish prices, and on occasion, our prices will be higher than someone else’s.
 It’s the way statistics work.
 If it’s any comfort, please remember that any leftover money will be donated to a charity of your choosing, so go ahead and get Lemonade anyway!

 How do I file a claim?